MirrorNetworking/Mirror/README.md

 * [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle.
 Everything needs to be **as simple as possible**.
 * An API is like a joke,  if you have to explain it is not a good one.
 Do not require people to read the documentation if you can avoid it.
 * Follow [C# code conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).
+* Follow [SOLID principles](https://en.wikipedia.org/wiki/SOLID) as much as possible.
+* Keep your pull requests small and obvious,  if a PR can be split into several small ones, do so.

 Pull Requests for bug fixes are always highly appreciated.
 New features will be considered very carefully and will only be merged if they are the most simple solution to the given problem.